Skip to main content

 The report aggregates SLO health information to provide quick glimpses into the performance of your system.

-Depending on the grouping option set for the report, the identifier column contains project or service names, or label values.
-The first cell of the header row displays the grouping indicator:
+Depending on the grouping option set for the report, the table rows display one of the following:

 The Project grouping configuration